AlexxNB/svelte-eventbus/README.md

 * Events are isolated inside of `Eventbus` component instance.
 You can have more than one `Eventbus` in the parent component.
 Each will listen events from it's child components only.

-* If you will have some nested `Eventbus` components, events will bubble while first of them will be occured.
+* If you have several nested `Eventbus` components, events will bubble through them while needed event listener will be occurred.